Carsington

 Carsington is a village in the middle of the Derbyshire Dales, England; it adjoins the hamlet of Hopton, and is close to the historic town of Wirksworth and village of Brassington.

 According to the 1991 Census, the population was 111, increasing to 251 at the 2011 Census.

 History

 Carsington has a long history, including Roman occupation (an old Roman settlement now lies beneath the reservoir).
-In prehistoric times, woolly rhinos lived in the area; the remains of one such animal were discovered nearby in the "Dream Cave" adjacent to the Callow and Hopton end of Summer Lane in the late 20th century.
+In prehistoric times, woolly rhinos lived in the area; the near-complete remains of one such animal were discovered in the Dream Cave nearby Hopton in 1822, with Phillip Gell writing to Sir Everard Home in regards to the discovery that "The Rhinoceros appears to have occupied the centre of the Cave, the Ox and Deer one end, and the smaller animals the other end".

 Carsington is recorded in Domesday Book of 1086 as one of the berewicks (supporting farms) of the town and manor of Wirksworth.
 During the Middle Ages and right up until about 1800 it was a major location for lead mining and the lead obtained in the many Brassington and Carsington mines was usually smelted in Wirksworth.

+Excavations as part of the Carsington Water reservoir construction revealed that the Romans were once present in the area.
+Several archaeologists have stated that either Carsington & Hopton, or the wider Wirksworth area, was Lutadarum, a fortress-town and administrative centre of the Roman lead industry.
+Support for this theory is provided by existence of Roman cupellation plants in Carsington, as well as lead pigs unearthed in the area.
+However, the precise location has not currently been established.